Comments on "Can quantum statistics help distinguish Dirac from Majorana neutrinos?" (arXiv:2402.05172 [hep-ph]): Comments on Sec. 4 and 5 of Ref.

 In Sec.~4 of Ref.~\cite{Akhmedov:2024} the authors study the effect of observing the active neutrinos via weak charged current (CC) and neutral current (NC) processes in some neutrino detector (see their Fig.~1b, 1c and Fig.~2).
 Their study suggests that when neutrinos get detected, the difference between Dirac and Majorana neutrinos vanishes.
 This is a well-known quantum measurement effect: if neutrino and antineutrino can be distinguished by their detection, it destroys the quantum indistinguishability of Majorana neutrino and antineutrino.
 To study the effects of quantum statistics, one needs to consider only Fig.~1a, without the quantum measurement effects that come in Fig.~1b, 1c and 2.
+In Figs.~1b, 1c and 2 of Ref.~\cite{Akhmedov:2024}, each of which is not a single Feynman diagram but a combination of independent Feynman diagrams for production and detection processes, the propagating neutrinos are not virtual but real on-shell neutrino mass eigenstates which lead to neutrino flavor oscillations.
+Such neutrinos even if they have Majorana nature can not be considered as identical as one observes their identity ($\nu$, $\bar\nu$ or chirality) and position (left detector and/or right detector which could be a few tens of meters apart).
+It is very important that one takes into consideration whether effects of measurement would adversely affect the quantum statistical effects one is trying to probe.
 As is shown in Ref.~\cite{Kim:2023iwz} there is no difference between Dirac and Majorana neutrino possibilities in $Z^{(*)} \to \nu \overline{\nu}$ decay mode, if one sums over the final spins of neutrinos.
 If one wants to study spin dependent effects, one would need to detect the neutrinos and that would have the measurement effect leading to no difference between Dirac and Majorana possibilities, as the authors of Ref.~\cite{Akhmedov:2024} have shown.\footnote{If the neutrino and antineutrino interact with the detector by NC interaction, then their spin states are still undetected and therefore the final spins must be summed over.
 This, as we know, results in no difference between Dirac and Majorana cases in $Z^{(*)} \to \nu \overline{\nu}$ decay in the SM, see Ref.~\cite{Kim:2023iwz} and Sec.~4.2 of Ref.~\cite{Akhmedov:2024}.}